A curated list of websites and tools/ apps for creative freelancers and home businesses.

 Whatsapp is a great alternative to sending messages without having to pay for SMS.
 Ever since it was acquired by Facebook in 2014, it has evolved tremendously.
 I’m also thrilled that the communication in Whatsapp is encrypted allowing me peace of mind so I shifted all business communications to Whatsapp.
 When you’re working on your desktop, you can also use the web version.

 I’ve been using Exabytes as my domain and service provider since the very beginning.
 It’s affordable and for existing users, they’re always offering their services at discounted prices.
-I use WordPress as my content management system which you can also easily set it up with a few clicks via Exabytes.
+I use Wordpress as my content management system which you can also easily set it up with a few clicks via Exabytes.

-WooCommerce is a free WordPress plugin you can install and instantly turn your website to an e-commerce store.
-If you’re familiar with WordPress as content management system, I would highly recommend this if you don’t have the luxury of having 4-5 figures budget to engage in a web development company.
+WooCommerce is a free Wordpress plugin you can install and instantly turn your website to an e-commerce store.
+If you’re familiar with Wordpress as content management system, I would highly recommend this if you don’t have the luxury of having 4-5 figures budget to engage in a web development company.

 If you’re running business internationally, there’s no way that you don’t use PayPal.
 I use PayPal to bill my international clients as well as for payment from my Etsy stores, Zazzle, Spreadshirt and all my affiliates.
 PayPal charges a small fee of 3.9% transaction plus a fixed fee based on the currency received.

 Gone are the days of using Word or Excel to prepare invoices for our customers in particular when everything is online these days.
-I use Wave Accounting to issue invoices to my local and international clients.
+I also use Wave Accounting to issue invoices to my local and international clients.
 They can opt to pay me via PayPal, bank transfers or cheques.
 This is an option to PayPal in particular for my local clients.

 Although I enjoy creating graphics on my Illustrator, it doesn’t justify spending so much time when we have such an amazing free graphic design tool like Canva.
 It makes creating beautiful images for your social media posts, graphics for blogs, presentations, posters, flyers and many more so easy you don’t even need any design skills.
 There are also plenty of premium images and layout you can purchase at a very minimal fee.
 Canva is definitely my first choice whenever I have a time constraint.